Western Belorussia: Soviet invasion of Poland, 1939

 Soon after the Nazi-Soviet invasion of Poland following the Nazi–Soviet Pact, the area of Western Belorussia was formally annexed into the Belarusian Soviet Socialist Republic (BSSR).
 The Soviet secret police NKVD, aided by the Red Army, organized staged elections which were decided in the atmosphere of intimidation and state terror.
-The Soviet occupational administration held the elections on October 22, 1939, less than two weeks after the invasion.
+The Soviet occupational administration held the elections on 22 October 1939, less than two weeks after the invasion.
 The citizens were threatened repeatedly that their deportations to Siberia were imminent.
 The ballot envelopes were numbered to remain traceable and usually handed over already sealed.
 The referendum was rigged.
 By design, the candidates were unknown to their constituencies which were brought to the voting stations by armed guards.
 The so-called Elections to the People's Assemblies of Western Ukraine and Western Belorussia were conducted in Russian.

-On October 30, the People's Assembly session held in Belastok (Polish Białystok) affirmed the Soviet decision to join the Belarusian Soviet Socialist Republic (BSSR) with the USSR.
-The petition was officially accepted by the Supreme Soviet of the USSR on November 2 and by the Supreme Soviet of the BSSR on November 12, 1939.
+On 30 October, the People's Assembly session held in Belastok (Polish Białystok) affirmed the Soviet decision to join the Belarusian Soviet Socialist Republic (BSSR) with the USSR.
+Nevertheless, the unification voting in the People's Assembly of Western Belorussia was not fully successful during the first attempt because 10 Lithuanians, who were elected to the People's Assembly of Western Belorussia, initially voted against the unification of Western Belorussia with the Belarusian SSR and explained that they instead want to unite with Lithuania, thus the voting had to be repeated and eventually succeeded.
+The petition was officially accepted by the Supreme Soviet of the USSR on 2 November and by the Supreme Soviet of the BSSR on 12 November 1939.
 From then on, all citizens of Poland but also born in Poland would find themselves living in the Byelorussian SSR as the Soviet subjects, without the recognition of their Polish citizenship.

 The Soviet propaganda portrayed the Soviet invasion of Poland as the "reunion of Western Belorussia and Ukraine".
 Many ethnic Belarusians and Jews welcomed unification with the BSSR.
 Mostly wealthy groups of citizens changed their attitude after experiencing firsthand the style of the Soviet system.

 Deportations, arrests, and the reign of terror

 The Soviets quickly began confiscating, nationalizing, and redistributing all private and state-owned property.
 During the two years following the annexation, the Soviets arrested approximately 100,000 Polish citizens across Kresy.
-Due to a lack of access to the secret Soviet and Belorussian archives, for many years after the war the estimates of the number of Polish citizens deported to Siberia from the areas of Western Belorussia, as well as the number who perished under Soviet rule, were only estimated.
+Due to a lack of access to the secret Soviet and Belarusian archives, for many years after the war the estimates of the number of Polish citizens deported to Siberia from the areas of Western Belorussia, as well as the number who perished under Soviet rule, were only estimated.
 In August 2009, on the occasion of the 70th anniversary of the Soviet invasion, the authoritative Polish Institute of National Remembrance announced that its researchers reduced the estimate of the number of people deported to Siberia to 320,000 in total.
 Some 150,000 Polish citizens perished under Soviet rule.
+The majority of Lithuanians in Belarus intelligentsia and communists were also repressed.